 When applying for RRV you must know the exact date you first entered Australia.
 All your previous travel is linked to your current passport.
-Even if you did not require a passport, there should still be a record of your visit because Incoming Passenger Cards were completed for all arrivals.
+Even if you did not require a passport, there should still be a record of your visit because Incoming Passenger Cards have always been required.

-The RRV application form can be confusing.
-Refer to Completing the RRV application form for some guidance.
+Applying for RRV can be confusing.
+Refer to completing your RRV application for some guidance.

 RRV processing time